ajeerkhan/react-ssr-babelserver-demo/README.md

 4. Demo application is running at http://localhost:3200/

 Note: if port 3200 is not available for use, it can be changed as per your system.

+more options: a simple ssr demo is available at https://github.com/ajeerkhan/react-ssr-demo.git